Blog · Analysis · Last reviewed June 25, 2026

 An AI clause worthy of the name should do more than say the employer will use technology responsibly.

-First, it should define the covered systems.
-Generative AI, algorithmic management, automated scheduling, monitoring, scoring, synthetic media, code generation, customer interaction, and decision support should not disappear under one vague word.
+First, it should define covered systems by function.
+Generative AI, algorithmic management, automated scheduling, monitoring, scoring, synthetic media, code generation, customer interaction, decision support, clinical alerts, and meeting capture should not disappear under one vague word or one vendor name.

-Second, it should require advance notice.
-Workers and representatives need time to inspect purpose, vendor, data, affected roles, workflow changes, retention, and disciplinary use before deployment.
+Second, it should require advance notice and effects bargaining.
+Workers and representatives need time to inspect purpose, vendor, data, affected roles, workflow changes, retention, expected productivity changes, staffing effects, and disciplinary use before deployment.

-Third, it should separate assistance from substitution.
-A tool that helps a worker draft, translate, summarize, or search is governed differently from a tool that replaces a job function, simulates a worker, or changes staffing levels.
+Fourth, it should separate assistance from substitution.
+A tool that helps a worker draft, translate, summarize, search, or verify is governed differently from a tool that replaces a job function, simulates a worker, changes staffing levels, or moves bargaining-unit work outside the unit.

-Fourth, it should fence secondary use.
-Logs from meeting bots, code assistants, enterprise search, badge systems, or productivity tools should not silently become discipline, promotion, union-risk, or layoff evidence.
+Fifth, it should fence worker data and secondary use.
+Logs from meeting bots, code assistants, enterprise search, badge systems, call-center analytics, or productivity tools should not silently become discipline, promotion, union-risk, training-data, or layoff evidence.
+The same rule belongs with Privacy and Data and Data Minimization.

-Fifth, it should create a review forum with teeth.
-A joint committee is useful only if it receives information, can demand answers, and can route violations into grievance or arbitration.
+Eighth, it should give the review forum evidence rights.
+A joint committee is useful only if it receives information, can demand answers, can review vendor terms and audit summaries, and can route violations into grievance, arbitration, safety review, or discrimination review.
+A committee without evidence is theater.

-Sixth, it should preserve skill formation.
+Tenth, it should preserve skill formation.
 Training should not mean teaching workers to accept deskilling.
-It should include tool limits, verification, refusal paths, and paid time to learn.
+It should include tool limits, verification, refusal paths, paid time to learn, and protection for workers who raise errors or safety concerns.

 What This Changes